 1. The site

 Iso-orvokkiniitty land area is approximately 12 hectares of which roughly half is field and half forest.
 The road Varkalahdentie runs through the property with some of the fields on the west side of the road.
-Our house is on the northern side of the property facing south-west.

 Access to the property is from Varkalahdentie west from the main building site.
 There was no road (or any other infrastructure) on the property when we bought it in 2014.
 The road was built over the field to the building site in February 2016.
 Before that it was possible to drive over the ditch and the field by car in the summer if it wasn’t too wet.
 When walking to the village we use a path going directly east to the Karjalohja road.
 Varkalahdentie is connected by a track to Kontolantie so by bike or walking it is possible to take also that route to the village.